Ohio Energy Choice: Compare Rates & Switch Suppliers 2026 - article hero image

 Ohio Electric Utility Service Areas

 Each utility has its own SSO rate that changes through PUCO auctions.
-Your utility also determines which suppliers compete for your business.
+Your utility determines which suppliers compete for your business.

 Understanding Ohio Electricity Rates